Gold Coast Acupuncture ™ offers you high quality Acupuncture and Chinese Medicine treatments by experienced Acupuncturists at their Nerang clinic.

 Allergic rhinitis

 For allergic rhinitis, acupuncture was rated as ‘effective’ in the Australian DVA review (2010) (5, 6).
-A systematic review of 13 randomised controlled trials concluded that ‘acupuncture could be a safe and valid treatment option for allergic rhinitis’ (moderate quality evidence) (54).
+A systematic review of 13 randomised controlled trials concluded that ‘acupuncture could be a valid treatment option for allergic rhinitis’ (moderate quality evidence) (54).
 More about [Allergic Rhinitis Acupuncture]

 Nausea and vomiting